tbruckmaier/s40_sms_extractor/README.md

 extraction and parsing is there.

 # Usage
-Extract the Backup.NBF file (it's just a zip file) and update the path in main() to point to the predefmessages folder in the extracted backup.
+Extract the Backup.NBF file (it's just a zip file), execute sms.py and give the path to the predefmessages folder in the extracted backup as first parameter.

 # Message Format